-When you read Steve’s blog, Mind Over Gray Matter, you’re struck by how this lawyer-turned-brain tumor advocate vividly details his brain tumor journey.
+When you read Steve’s blog, Cancer of the Brain, Not the Mind, you’re struck by how this lawyer-turned-brain tumor advocate vividly details his brain tumor journey.

 Words that precisely yet eloquently describe the emotional and physical effects as he takes you alongside his journey.
 In one of Steve’s blog post, he describes the difficulty of sharing his diagnosis with his mother.